azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 ![Event hubs overview blade](media/image81.png 'Event hubs')

-1. For the **sourceEventHubName** setting in Application Settings, enter the name of your first Event Hub, **awchathub**.
+1. For the **sourceEventHubName** setting in Application Settings, enter the name of your first Event Hub, **awchathub**

-2. For the **destinationEventHubName**, enter the name of your second Event Hub, **awchathub2**.
+2. For the **destinationEventHubName**, enter the name of your second Event Hub, **awchathub2**

 #### Storage account

 Your storage accounts can be found by going to the intelligent-analytics resource group, and selecting the Storage account.

-1. For the **storageAccountName** setting in Application Settings, enter the name of the storage account you created.
+1. For the **storageAccountName** setting in Application Settings, enter the name of the storage account you created

-2. For the **storageAccountKey** enter the Key for the storage account you created (which you can retrieve from the Portal).
+2. For the **storageAccountKey** enter the Key for the storage account you created (which you can retrieve from the Portal)

-    - From your storage account's blade, select Access Keys from the left menu, under Settings.
+    - From your storage account's blade, select Access Keys from the left menu, under Settings

       ![Under Settings, Access Keys is circled](media/image82.png 'Settings section')

-    - Copy the Key value for key1, and paste that into the value for storageAccountKey in the App.Config file.
+    - Copy the Key value for key1, and paste that into the value for storageAccountKey in the App.Config file
       ![In the Access Keys section, the value for Key1 and its copy button are circled.](media/image83.png 'Access Keys section')

 #### Service Bus connection String

 The namespace, and therefore connection string, for the service bus is different from the one for the event hub.
 As we did for the event hub, we need to create a shared access policy to allow the ChatMessageSentimentProcessorFunction Manage, Send, and Listen permissions.

-1. To get the **serviceBusConnectionString**, navigate to the **Service Bus namespace** in the Azure Portal.
+1. To get the **serviceBusConnectionString**, navigate to the **Service Bus namespace** in the Azure Portal

-2. Select **Shared access policies** within the left menu, under Settings.
+2. Select **Shared access policies** within the left menu, under Settings

     ![Under Settings, Shared access policies is circled.](media/image84.png 'Settings section')